LMS-Community/lms-community.github.io/docs/reference/music-service-plugin.md

 # Music Service Plugin Implementation Guide

 This document tries to outline how to implement an integration with a music service.
-It's base on the experience made with eg. [Spotty](https://github.com/michaelherger/Spotty-Plugin) or [Qobuz](https://github.com/pierrepoulpe/SqueezeboxQobuz).
+It's based on the experience made with eg. [Spotty](https://github.com/michaelherger/Spotty-Plugin) or [Qobuz](https://github.com/pierrepoulpe/SqueezeboxQobuz).
 Check out one of those plugins if you want to get more ideas.

+More and more detailed information can be found in the developer's documentation included with LMS: [DEVELOPERS.md](https://github.com/LMS-Community/slimserver/blob/HEAD/DEVELOPERS.md)

 ## File/Module Organization